 ***This article contains spoilers for Ultimate Comics Ultimates #15 and #16, out Sept.
 19 and Sept.
-26, respectively.***accepted the job of President of the United States.
+26, respectively.***After months of hype from Marvel, Captain America's major "decision" in the pages of Ultimate Comics Ultimates has been revealed: He's accepted the job of President of the United States.

 The story starts in this week's Ultimates #15, where Captain America wins a special election as a write-in candidate.
 One week later in issue #16, he's sworn into office.
 But according to series writer Sam Humphries, this doesn't mean that Cap is transitioning from super-soldier to politician.

 "Cap doesn't see himself as changed by the presidency," Humphries told Newsarama.
 "He sees himself changing the office of the president.
 He's not making a power grab in Washington, he's answering the call of the people, and he feels like he has the responsibility to do as much as he can to save America."For months, the America of the Ultimate Universe has plunged into escalating disarray, with states seceding and Washington D.C. destroyed as part of the "Divided We Fall" storyline.
 Now with a beloved, iconic superhero as commander-in-chief, things look like they might finally be turning around — the title of the arc has now shifted to the considerably more optimistic "United We Stand" — but change won't come overnight.